Sacramental character: Eastern Orthodoxy

 In Eastern Orthodoxy, opinion on this concept varies.
 The Ecumenical Patriarchate of Constantinople teaches that through "extreme oikonomia [economy]" those who are baptized in the Oriental Orthodox, Roman Catholic, Lutheran, Old Catholic, Moravian, Anglican, Methodist, Reformed, Presbyterian, Church of the Brethren, Assemblies of God, or Baptist traditions can be received into the Eastern Orthodox Church through the sacrament of chrismation and not through rebaptism.
 Regarding holy orders, each Eastern Orthodox church determines the validity and efficacy of another non-Orthodox church's ordination.

 Rodopoulos discusses the theory of what he calls the "ineradicable nature of priesthood", which is the theory that "ordination is ineradicable, and should a defrocked priest be restored, his ordination is not repeated".
 Rodopoulos states that "[t]he [Eastern] Orthodox Church has not declared officially on this matter.
 The Church of Rome established this doctrine at the Council of Trent (1545– 1563)".
 Rodopoulos adds: "Only some [Eastern] Orthodox theologians, influenced by Roman Catholic teachings, have accepted this theory.
 The long-standing practice of the Church, however, as well as its teaching on grace, reject the theory of the ineradicable nature of the priesthood.
 Priest who are defrocked return to the ranks of the laity or monks".

 Calivas believes that "[t]he character of ordination is indelible".

 Scouteris considers that: "no evidence concerning the indelible mark theory can be found in Patristic teaching.
 On the contrary, the canonical data leave no doubt that a defrocked priest or bishop, after the decision of the Church to take back his priesthood, returns to the rank of the laity.
 The anathematized or the defrocked are in no way considered to maintain their priesthood".

 Lutheranism

 Lutheran theologian Wolfhart Pannenberg stated that: "in terms of the thought of promise and sending that constantly govern the ordained and claim them for Christ's service, we no longer need to oppose [indelible character] on the Lutheran side, since this point of view finds expression in the Lutheran churches, too.
 Here there is no repetition of ordination".

 Oriental Orthodoxy

-Coptic Orthodox theologian Andrew N. A. Yousef states that the Oriental Orthodox Churches recognize baptisms, confirmations and ordinations from the Catholic and Eastern Orthodox churches; he also stated that universally, "the Church eventually chose to follow the middle path forged by Basil the Great".
-Timothy II of Alexandria received Latin and Greek Chalcedonian Christian laity and clergy without requiring rebaptism, and the Latin and Greek Chalcedonian clergy were welcomed into Oriental Orthodoxy without reordination.
+Coptic Orthodox theologian Andrew N. A. Yousef states that the Oriental Orthodox Churches recognize baptisms, confirmations and ordinations from the Catholic and Eastern Orthodox churches; and he also stated that universally, "the Church eventually chose to follow the middle path forged by Basil the Great".
+In Oriental Orthodoxy, for example, baptism and ordination are believed to confer an indelible mark; and Timothy II of Alexandria received Latin and Greek Chalcedonian Christian laity and clergy without requiring rebaptism, with the Latin and Greek Chalcedonian clergy being welcomed into Oriental Orthodoxy without reordination.